Sunday, February 28, 2010

 The Hymnal of Sion: Hymns for Pilgrims to the Holy Sepulcher

 Greetings!
-The following is an in-progress translation of a text published by the Orthodox Press of the All-Holy Tomb of Christ in Jerusalem in 1859 from the original Greek (http://voutsinasilias.blogspot.com/2010/02/blog-post_28.html).
-I believe these are sets of hymns that can be used by pilgrims for prayer as they venerate the various chapels and sites within the Holy Sepulcher in Jerusalem.
+The following is a translation of a text published by the Orthodox Press of the All-Holy Tomb of Christ in Jerusalem in 1859 from the original Greek (http://voutsinasilias.blogspot.com/2010/02/blog-post_28.html).
+I believe these are sets of hymns, readings and prayers that can be used by pilgrims as they venerate the various chapels and sites within the Holy Sepulcher in Jerusalem.
 Hopefully it will be useful for pilgrims to the Holy Land, but as we all approach Christ's Divine Passion, we can also ponder the very great things that our Savior Jesus Christ endured for us all as He "worked our salvation".

 The Hymnal of Sion [Hymns for Pilgrims to the Holy Sepulcher]